Find Maximum and Minimum Element in an Array

 • An excellent problem to learn problem-solving using a single loop and divide-and-conquer approach.

-• We are incrementing the loop by two (a constant) to optimize the code further.
+• We are incrementing the loop by two to optimize the code.
 We can use similar ideas to optimize the code for other coding problems.

-• The time complexities of all three approaches are O(n), but the total count of comparison operations is different.
-Such a scenario may arise in solving other coding problems where one can reduce the count of critical operations to optimize the solution further.
+• Time complexities of all three approaches are O(n), but the total count of comparison operations is different.
+Such a scenario may arise in solving other coding problems where one can reduce the count of critical operations to optimize the solution.

 Let’s understand the problem